tsdiokno/abl/content/tl/docs/nt/roma/roma-2.md

 linkTitle: "Roma 2"
 date: 2017-04-05
 weight: 2
-description:
+description: Unang Edisyon
 ---

 ## Ang Matuwid na Hatol Ng Diyos
 [#](# "God’s Righteous Judgment")

 [^1] Kaya ang bawat isa inyo na humahatol ay walang maidadahilan.
-Dahil pag nang-hatol kayo ng iba, hinahatulan niyo rin ang sarili niyo, dahil ginagawa niyo rin ang mga ginagawa nila.
+Dahil pag hinatulan niyo ang iba, hinahatulan niyo rin ang sarili niyo, dahil ginagawa niyo rin ang mga ginagawa nila.

 [^1]: Therefore, every one of you who judges is without excuse.
 For when you judge another, you condemn yourself, since you, the judge, do the same things.

-[^2] Alam natin na ayon sa katotohanan ang paghahatol ng Diyos sa mga ganung bagay.
+[^2] Alam natin na ayon sa katotohanan ang paghatol ng Diyos sa mga ganung bagay.

 [^2]: We know that God’s judgment on those who do such things is based on the truth.

-[^3] Sa tingin n'yo ba na kayo — mga naghahatol pero pareho din naman ng ginagawa — ay makakalusot sa hatol ng Diyos?
+[^3] Sa tingin niyo ba talaga na kayo — mga nanghahatol pero pareho din naman ng ginagawa — ay makakalusot sa paghahatol ng Diyos?

 [^3]: Do you really think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?